Archive for the ‘Project Aware’ Category

 The underwater world is not only ours to enjoy, but also ours to protect.

-Scuba Cat Diving PADI 5* CDC Phuket Thailand
+Scuba Cat Diving 5* CDC Phuket Thailand

 We`ve been working with Project Aware for years, and have a number of initiatives to promote environmental conservation